Bob McGill

 Robert Paul McGill (born April 27, 1962) is a Canadian former professional ice hockey player.
 McGill played in the National Hockey League (NHL) from 1981 until 1994.

 Early life

 McGill began playing hockey when he moved to Leduc with his family in 1970.
 He left Leduc to play for the BCJHL’s Abbotsford Flyers in 1978.
 McGill joined the WHL’s Victoria Cougars from 1979 to 1981, winning the WHL championship in 1981.

 Playing career

 McGill started his NHL career with the Toronto Maple Leafs in 1981–82 after he was selected 26th overall by the Leafs in the 1980 NHL Entry Draft.

 He also played for the Chicago Black Hawks, San Jose Sharks, Detroit Red Wings, New York Islanders, and Hartford Whalers.

+McGill was selected by the Tampa Bay Lightning in the 1992 NHL Expansion Draft.
 He retired from the NHL after the 1993–94 season.

 Coaching career

 McGill has coached in both the American Hockey League, becoming the assistant coach of the AHL’s Hershey Bears from 1996 to 1998, who won the 1997 Calder Cup.
 He then went on to become the head coach of the Baton Rouge Kingfish from 1998 to 2000 in the East Coast Hockey League.